10 big issues Apple should address in 2018

 Two years ago, Apple introduced a new feature called Proactive that was supposed to use time or location information to help surface apps and information — a narrower version of Google Now. iOS devices need to be smarter and more capable than that.

-Between location services, Bluetooth pairing, and Wi-Fi/cellular connections, your iPhone should know when it’s in your car and be able to follow pre-defined “car rules,” like “don’t start randomly playing a song from my music library just because you connected to my car stereo.”
+Between location services, Bluetooth pairing, and Wi-Fi/cellular connections, your iPhone should know when it’s in your car and be able to follow predefined “car rules,” like “don’t start randomly playing a song from my music library just because you connected to my car stereo.”
 (Seriously, why does it still do that?)
 Similarly, a “home” profile might tell an iPad to automatically connect to a favorite speaker system or a bedroom TV, while an “office” profile could route all audio to AirPods and automatically open a specific work app.
 You could create profiles for the specific scenarios that fit your life, triggered by location, time, or pairing with certain accessories, and your iOS device would behave accordingly.

 9. Make iPods relevant again

-Apple killed the iPod shuffle, nano, and classic, but the iPod touch is still alive.
-The iPod name is still a solid brand, and in the hands of the right dedicated marketing and third-party software team, the touch could easily be refocused and pitched as a viable competitor to Nintendo’s Switch — which has been deemed a mega hit on the strength of selling 10 million units in a year.
-Heck, if Apple doesn’t know what to do with the iPad mini (kids still love it), the smaller tablet could fall into the iPod family, too.
+Apple killed the iPod Shuffle, Nano, and Classic, but the iPod Touch is still alive.
+The iPod name is still a solid brand, and in the hands of the right dedicated marketing and third-party software team, the Touch could easily be refocused and pitched as a viable competitor to Nintendo’s Switch — which has been deemed a mega hit on the strength of selling 10 million units in a year.
+Heck, if Apple doesn’t know what to do with the iPad Mini (kids still love it), the smaller tablet could fall into the iPod family, too.

-Alternatively, Apple could simply repurpose the iPod touch in a new housing as a $150 desktop-tethered competitor to Amazon’s video-capable Echo models.
+Alternatively, Apple could simply repurpose the iPod Touch in a new housing as a $150 desktop-tethered competitor to Amazon’s video-capable Echo models.
 The OS, apps, and chips are all there — all that’s needed is a new screen and housing.
 Again, using the iPod name for a product that’s not meant for computing would be fitting.

 8. Streamline the iPad, iPhone, and Apple Watch families

 Solution: Streamline every product line.
-Keep three iPads (say, 9-inch/11-incb/13-inch without Home Buttons) in regular and Pro versions, the latter with higher capacities and integrated cellular as an option.
+Keep three iPads (say, 9-inch/11-inch/13-inch without Home Buttons) in regular and Pro versions, the latter with higher capacities and integrated cellular as an option.
 Launch two iPhones — iPhone 11 and iPhone 9 — each in three screen sizes (S/M/L), with the 11 a year ahead of the 9 in processor speed, camera performance, and materials.

 And sell two Apple Watches — Series 4 and Series 3 — each in two sizes, in aluminum/steel/ceramic materials, always with an Apple sport band included.
 Since Apple Watches are supposed to be personal and customizable, users should be able to download new Faces from a Watch-specific store, and customize any Watch to look the way they prefer.
 Buy a Nike or Hermès band separately and get a download code for a special watch face.

 7. Get real already with the Apple TV